 - Seduction, Marriage and Elder Abuse

 - See sections 15(a) and 16(a) of Succession Law Reform Act, R.S.O.
 1990, c.
 S.26.
-There are exceptions to this general will if the will was created in contemplation of marriage. ↩
+There are exceptions to this general rule if the will was created in contemplation of marriage.
+These sections are repealed as of January 1, 2022, following which marriage no longer revokes a will in Ontario.
+See: 2021, c.
+4, Sched.
+9, s.
+2 ↵